 Next door to St Davids Cathedral is the ruin of The Bishops Palace and well worth a visit.
 Now run by CADW, the Welsh historic buildings agency, the Palace became one of the victims of the reformation when many ecclesiastical estates were confiscated.
 Once a grand fortified residence, the palace was one of several grand residences in Pembrokeshire including Lamphey Bishop’s Palace and Llawhaden Castle.

-The newest facility which opened in 2008 is the Oriel y Parc is a unique collaboration between Amgueddfa Cymru-National Museum Wales and Pembrokeshire Coast National Park Authority.
+The newest facility is the Oriel y Parc is a unique collaboration between Amgueddfa Cymru-National Museum Wales and Pembrokeshire Coast National Park Authority.
 The result is an inspiring combination of visitor centre and exhibition space.
 It features a regularly changing collection of works from the national collections that celebrate the Pembrokeshire sea and landscapes.
 The gallery is open all year and is free of charge.
 There is also a cafe on site and lots of useful information for visitors.

 Ramsey Island is an RSPB nature reserve that’s particularly good for watching nesting seabirds like guillemots and razorbills.
 It’s open from April to October.